 49. Which laryngoscope blade is best for neonates?

 50. What is the purpose of the Murphey’s eye?

-Oxygen flowmeter and tubing, manual resuscitator, suction setup, oropharyngeal airway, laryngoscope, endotracheal tubes, stylet, stethoscope, tape, 10 cc syringe, towels for positioning, gloves, gowns, masks, eyewear, CO2 detector.
+Oxygen flowmeter and tubing, manual resuscitator, suction setup, oropharyngeal airway, laryngoscope, endotracheal tube, stylet, stethoscope, tape, 10 cc syringe, towels for positioning, gloves, gowns, masks, eyewear, and a CO2 detector

 52. Where should the tip of the endotracheal tube rest?

 It should rest 2-4 cm above the carina.

 53. What should the tube depth of the ET tube be for the adults?

 55. What is an extra piece of equipment you may need for nasal intubation?

 56. What position should the patient be in for nasal intubation?